Advice and Information

 What Not to Bring

 Dogs: We do not carry dogs or other pets.
-We have secure, shaded kennels at our office where pets can be left in comfort.
+We have a secure, shaded kennel at our office where pets can be left in comfort.

 Cigarettes: Smoking is not permitted on our boats.